 The Brentwood team finishes the season with The John Garvey Cup: A student versus teacher Ryder Cup style event, which this past year was won by the staff, and The Soukop Championship: school tournament for top male and female golfer.

 Having grown up in the mountains of eastern British Columbia without much television to speak of, Mr. Robinson is drawn to the great outdoors at every opportunity.
 After completing high school he ventured to the University of Calgary to complete several degrees including his Master's Degree which was focused in the area of gifted and talented learning.
 He has a passion for all things athletic and particularly enjoys golf, soccer, volleyball, and hockey.
-A teacher of eleven years in Calgary and three here at Brentwood, Mr. Robinson's passions can be found in human rights, volunteerism, and travel.
+Mr. Robinson's passions can be found in human rights, volunteerism, and travel.
 In a perfect world, he'd like to do all three at the same time.
-It comes as no surprise then, that he is excited to lead Brentwood's inaugural Service Learning trip to Peru during this year's spring break and to grow our relationship with Mosqoy, a non-profit organization that focuses its resources in promoting the success of marginalized indigenous peoples from the Sacred Valley.
+It comes as no surprise then, that he lead Brentwood's inaugural Service Learning trip to Peru and to grew our relationship with Mosqoy, a non-profit organization that focuses its resources in promoting the success of marginalized indigenous peoples from the Sacred Valley.